rgleichman/glance/README.md

 ## Getting started
 Below is a getting started guide for Glance rendered by Glance itself ([source here](examples/tutorial.hs)).
 To generate this image run

-`stack exec glance-exe -- -o examples/tutorial.svg -w 873 examples/tutorial.hs c`
+`stack exec glance-exe -- examples/tutorial.hs examples/tutorial.svg 873 -c`

 Also, the [Glance wiki](../../wiki) has a brief introduction to the code architecture.